sandeeppaulraj/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 3. Model Training

-To train the model i used a batch size of 128 and i used 50 epochs.
+To train the model I used a batch size of 128 and I used 50 epochs.
-I used the AdamOptimzer with a learning rate of 0.001 As mentioned previously i used a mean of 0 and standard deviation of 0.1 for training.
+I used the AdamOptimzer with a learning rate of 0.001 As mentioned previously I used a mean of 0 and standard deviation of 0.1 for training.
 I perform one hot encoding with number of classes equal to 43.
 The number of 43 is important since this is the number of different traffic signs in the training data set.

-A close look at the various individual code cells will show that i essentially leveraged the variosu code cells from the LeNet lab.
+A close look at the various individual code cells will show that I essentially leveraged the various code cells from the LeNet lab.

 I performed training on an Amazaon EC2 GPU instance.